-Appalachian Trail, Maine Junction to Norwich: This 44 mile section of the AT has many day hike options that provide rolling hills, open pastures, views, and shelters.
+Appalachian Trail, Maine Junction to Norwich: This 44-mile section of the AT has many day hike options that provide rolling hills, open pasture, views, and shelters.
 Make your day as long or as short as you want.
-Specific suggestions can be found in our Day Hiker’s Guide.
+Specific suggestions can be found in our Day Hiker’s Guide to Vermont.

 Paradise Park, Windsor: Truly a piece of paradise found within the town of Windsor, the park offers miles of easy trails to follow.
 Ponds, streams, and wetlands contribute to the park’s diverse ecosystem.
 With Mount Ascutney as the backdrop, the fall colors reflecting off Lake Runnemede provide a beautiful setting.

 Mount Peg, Woodstock: This short, easy hike is great for families with small children.
 The summit is reached in under a mile, but provides a wonderful view of the town of Woodstock.
 The picnic area found at the top is a great place to rest and enjoy the fall foliage.

 Great Cliff of Mount Horrid, Rochester: With the cliff closed March 15 – August 1 due to peregrine falcon nesting, fall is a great time to hike to the Great Cliff of Mount Horrid.
 Although a short climb, the trail is steep and demanding, but hikers are rewarded with amazing views from the top.